Low Doc Frequently Asked Questions

 A Loan to Value Ratio (LVR) describes how much you can borrow as a percentage of the value of the offered security property(s).
 For example: You are offering 2 houses as security worth a combined $500,000.
 You wish to borrow $350,000 in total.
 The LVR is then 70% ($350,000 divided by $500,000 times 100).

-No, we belong to the Aggregator Group Australian Finance Group (AFG).
-AFG has access to all of the major Banks as well as a cross section of other Lenders including a number of Building Societies and Credit Unions.
-Additionally, we have access to a number of Low Doc products that are not normally available through Brokers.
-We are confident that you will find a suitable loan from the products we currently available.
+We belong to the Aggregator "Australian Finance Group" (AFG).
+AFG has access to MOST of the Low Doc Lenders in the marketplace.
+We are confident that you will find a suitable loan from the products we currently have available.

 We are very experienced (a minimum 15 years experience) and we can usually assess your eligibility for a Loan following a 10 minute conversation.